vishnu350/st/README.md

 - Solarized dark theme (hardcoded)
 - AppImage will work even on 10 year old distros.
 - AppImage install via AM: `am i st+`

-# Motivation

-Modern terminals are just huge.

-Here's an excerpt from the **xterm(1) README**:

-> Abandon All Hope, Ye Who Enter Here

-> This is undoubtedly the most ugly program in the distribution.
-It was one of the first "serious" programs ported, and still has a lot of historical baggage.
-Ideally, there would be a general tty widget and then vt102 and tek4014 subwidgets so that they could be used in other programs.
-We are trying to clean things up as we go, but there is still a lot of work to do.

-It has over 65K lines of code and emulates obscure and obsolete terminals you will never need.

-The popular alternative, rxvt has only 32K lines of code.
-This is just too much for something as simple as a terminal emulator; it's yet another example of code complexity.

 # Installation (AppImage)